Keeping the lights and heat on at home.

 How do I apply?

-Applications can be requested by calling our Intake Specialists at 415.526.7500 to schedule an appointment.
-These take place during office hours from 3-5pm each day.
+Applications can be requested by calling our intake specialist at (415) 526.7500 or to schedule an appointment.
 Eligibility and assistance level is based on household size, gross monthly income, and program priorities.
 See our FAQs for this program.

 To apply, you’ll need the following: